mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-nth-returned-with.md

 ---
-title: "Vitest's `toHaveNthReturnedWith`"
+title: Vitest's toHaveNthReturnedWith
-description: "Learn how to use Vitest's`toHaveNthReturnedWith` matcher."
+description: Learn how to use Vitest'stoHaveNthReturnedWith matcher.
-modified: 2024-09-28T11:31:15-06:00
+modified: 2024-09-28T18:32:11.285Z
 ---

 ## Vitest's `toHaveNthReturnedWith`